w3f/polkadot-wiki/docs/learn/how-to/join-nomination-pool.md

 ### Limitations

   * To switch pools, a member must wait for the unbonding period: 7 days on Kusama and 28 days on Polkadot.
-  * Auto-compounding is not enabled by default, but it can be done manually or permissionlessly, depending on your chosen settings.
+  * Auto-compounding isn't enabled by default, but it can be done manually or permissionlessly, depending on your chosen settings.
   * A member can also partially unbond their staked funds in the pool, with up to 16 partial unbonds allowed.
 See [this article](unbond-from-nomination-pool.md) for more details on how to unbond or exit a pool.
   * See this [article](../learn-nomination-pools.md) for a comparison between nominating directly and joining a nomination pool.